-This guide discusses the concept of gubbing in matched betting.
-Let’s look at some background to betting account restrictions.
+This guide discusses gubbing in matched betting.
+Learn about betting account restrictions.

 What does gubbing mean?